 Let me illustrate what I'm talking about with real, live patients.
 I believe it will demonstrate what I am discussing today.

->

-> [Discussion of Slide Presentation Handout provided with this testimony.]
+[Discussion of Slide Presentation Handout with SPECT Scans.
+Download the PDF Here]

->

-> Page 4: Acute & Chronic Treatment of Traumatic Brain Injury & Coma - 19-year-old male
+Page 4: Acute & Chronic Treatment of Traumatic Brain Injury & Coma - 19-year-old male

 Page 5: Traumatic Brain Injury and Substance Abuse - 23 year old male